 To contribute to the conservation of biodiversity in the community, the Toyota Industries Group promotes activities globally, leveraging the unique characteristics of each plant.

-■ Setting up an Insect Hotel within the Plant Premises
+Setting up an Insect Hotel within the Plant environment friendly to insects and microorganisms, attract birds and small animals that feed on them and ultimately establish a balanced ecosystem.

+Premises

 Toyota Material Handling Manufacturing Sweden AB (TMHMS), a subsidiary manufacturing materials handling equipment in Sweden, has created a biodiversity area on the plant premises and set up an insect hotel, a man-made habitat, within the area for insects and microorganisms.
 The aim is to create an